xtellurian/aad-pods/README.md

 Edit the file `/deploy/aadpodidentitybinding.yaml` with the following values:

- -azureIdentity: the name for the AzureIdentity you deployed in the previous step.
+- azureIdentity: the name for the AzureIdentity you deployed in the previous step.
- -selector: in our case, keep the value as `demo`.
+- selector: in our case, keep the value as `demo`.

 Deploy the binding with the following